unyon/splurty/README.md

 vagrant up
 ```

-Now click the X button and close the Command Line window.
+Now close the Command Line window (you can click the red X in the top corner).

 Step 6: Log into your dev environment
 -----------